 We have decided to start posting a few recipes from local dishes around the world I have picked up over my travels.
 Being a chef myself I love picking up new and fresh ideas and first up we will go with the Vietnamese pancake bánh xèo recipe.

 Food from Vietnam is divine here is one of my favourite Vietnamese dishes to try.
-And the Banh Xeo dish does not disappoint and your be wanting more and a bit more.
+Bánh xèo or crispy Vietnamese pancakes dish does not disappoint and your be wanting more and a bit more.
 The use of fresh herbs and bean sprouts in the dish really give it a great texture and flavour.

 Bánh xèo is a crispy, stuffed rice pancake popular in Vietnam.
 Bánh mean cake while xèo means sizzle.
 The name refers to the loud sound the rice batter makes when it is poured into the hot skillet.
 It is a savoury fried pancake made of rice flour, water, and turmeric powder.

-I remember my first experience of banh Xeo, in the Ben Tahn Markets in Ho Chi Minh City.
+I remember my first experience of bánh xèo, in the Ben Tahn Markets in Ho Chi Minh City.
 Such great texture, flavour and freshness.
-Other popular spots to find these where on the street of Ho Chi Minh City, a very populare street food item.
+Other popular spots to find these where on the street food scene of Ho Chi Minh City, a very popular street food item for the city.

 - 160g rice flour